 Alcohol Free Cheese Fondue is one of my favorite family friendly meals.
 It is delicious and can be made right at the table making it a fun way to connect with family.

-Choose a gluten free bread, or go with just vegetables, for a gluten free meal.
-And vegetarians can use vegetable stock .
+For a gluten free option: choose a gluten free bread, or go with just vegetables, for a gluten free meal.

-Since my son is overly sensitive to heat (it's an autism thing), I prepare it in the electric skillet at the table, then scoop the sauce into small bowls for each person.
+Since my son is overly sensitive to heat (it's an autism thing), I prepare it in the electric skillet at the table, then scoop the sauce into small bowls for him..